|Go to verse:|

 “a lamentation.”
 A lamentation is an expression of sorrow and mourning, usually for someone who has died, and it is often expressed in poetry, as we see here in the Hebrew text of Amos.
 God’s beloved children, the nation of Israel, has abandoned Him and will suffer destruction, and He is broken-hearted about it, but the people have chosen to reject Him and there are consequences for that.(top)

 “The Virgin, Israel.”
 The Hebrew can be read as a genitive, “The virgin of Israel,” but in this idiom the virgin is Israel.
 Amos is portraying Israel as a young woman who, because of her sins and disobedeince is cut off from life, no more to rise.
 This is such a sad situation but common: people abandon God and suffer in this life and the next, and God’s heart is broken about it, and expresses his heart through the prophet Amos, who no doubt felt the same way God did.
 Thus the lamentation (cp.
 Amos 5:1).
-Although Amos speaks of Israel as already being cut off, it is a future event spoken of as if it was already accomplished.(top)
+Although Amos speaks of Israel as already being cut off, it is a future event spoken of as if it were already accomplished.(top)

 |Amo 5:3||- (top)|